 As for how she shoots . . .

 We ran the gun with more than 500 rounds using a variety of gun food.
 That included range ammo from Armscor and Winchester as well as JHP rounds such as Federal HST and Hydra-Shok, Remington Golden Saber and Hornady Critical duty.
 The Security-9 will, after all, be carried frequently and used in an everyday carry personal defense role.

 That group of 10 was shot at seven yards in the normal two-handed manner with Hydra-Shock.

 That’s five shots of Federal Premium HST at seven yards, braced and aimed at the question mark.
 That group is a hair under one inch.
 The best groups we got at 25 yards were just over three inches.
 Not bad at all from a concealed carry pistol.

 The verdict: The Security-9 is plenty accurate for self-defense work as is.
 It would be even more accurate with a better trigger.
-That’s not to say the factory bangswitch is bad, but no one will every accuse it of being crisp.
-It’s fairly mushy and while there’s a tactile, positive reset, it’s almost out to the fully-released position.
+That’s not to say the factory bangswitch is bad, but no one will ever describe it as being crisp.
+It’s fairly mushy and while there’s a tactile, positive reset, it’s almost all the way out to the fully-released position.

-But you can’t look at the Security-9 without taking into account its price point.
-This is an extremely affordable gun that compares favorably to some very popular competitors that cost many more samolians.
+But you can’t look objectively at the Security-9 without taking into account its price point.
+This is an extremely affordable gun that compares very favorably to some very popular competitors that cost many more samolians.
 To wit:

-Size-wise, the Security-9 is virtually the same as my GLOCK G43.
+Size-wise, the Security-9 is very slightly bigger than my GLOCK G43.